 Further to the north, "Hubert de Arches occurs in Sotland 1165-1214."
 This entry is collaborated but with different dates, "Herbert de Arches witnessed a charter of the lands of Lesslyn (Leslie) to Malcolm filius Bartholf (c.
 1171-1199.)
 Gilbertus de Arches witnessed confirmation of sale of the land of Scrogges to the church of Glasgow (c.
 1208-1213.)
 Perhaps from Arques near Dieppe."

-Important Dates for the Derkin family
+Early History of the Derkin family

 This web page shows only a small excerpt of our Derkin research.
 Another 164 words (12 lines of text) covering the years 1141, 1221 and 1229 are included under the topic Early Derkin History in all our PDF Extended History products and printed products wherever possible.